Singleton Church of England School is an inclusive school where every child matters.

-Mrs Millward and Miss Ashworth have allocated SEN time every Monday afternoon.
+Mrs Millward, Miss Manns and Mrs Stansfield have allocated SEN time every Monday afternoon.
 All SEN matters are considered in priority order within the allocated time each week and staff aim to address matters within realistic time frames.

 Mrs Millward will however deal with urgent matters on the same day where possible – but this would be after school as she has a full-time teaching commitment during the day.

 Please see below for our Local Offer and SEN report to the Governing body:-

 For more information, please see: